-The Importance of Why We All Need to Recycle Right.
+The Importance of Recycle Often.
+Recycle Right.^{5M}

 Recycling is an essential part of environmental protection.
 Forty years ago, the recycling challenge was about getting people and businesses at the grassroots level to embrace a new way of discarding waste.
 We started bundling newspapers, sorting out plastics and glass, and resisting the old habit of throwing everything in the garbage.
 Having won the public's support of recycling, we must now rethink recycling.
 With changing material streams, collections and processing systems, recycling has become more complex.
 The right materials really do matter.
 It is estimated that the rate of contamination of materials that are recycled is approximately 16%, indicating the need to educate everyone about what materials can be recycled.
-To meet the challenge of the Recycle Right program, everyone must understand why and how to recycle.
+To meet the challenge of the Recycle Often.
+Recycle Right.^{5M} program, everyone must understand why and how to recycle.

-Education is the Key to Recycle Right.
+Education is the Key to Recycle Often.
+Recycle Right.^{5M}

-With the support of you and your students, we can close this gap between public support for recycling and the number of people who make recycling a habit and follow the recycling rules.
+With the support of you and your students, we can close this gap between public support for recycling and the number of people who recycle often and follow the recycling rules.
 The past has proven that through education, students are true ambassadors of carrying this message forward.
 The lessons that follow are designed to ensure that students not only have the basic knowledge about the need to reduce, reuse, recycle and rethink our garbage, but also to promote a change in their behaviors so that their knowledge is turned into action.